mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

 good thing.
 But how do we make our systems more modular?

 There's no easy or right answer here.
-What we can do instead is to gather a nice set of heuristics that allow you to try different decomposition patterns and see what works.
+What we can do instead is to gather a nice set of heuristics that allows you to try different decomposition patterns and see what works.

 Let's see one of the possible ways of decomposing your domain model.